2020 Rocky Mountain Instinct BC Edition

 I’m sure there are plenty of riders out there who would prefer the numerous longer, slacker bikes in this category, particularly if you’re racing or flat-out stability is your top priority.
 I don’t think it’s just some coincidence that Trail and Enduro bikes are getting longer and slacker, nor a coincidence that Rocky Mountain’s EWS riders have been on a new, unknown bike that looks — wait for it — longer and slacker than the Instinct BC.
 But as an intermediate / advanced rider who rides a lot of fairly fast, hand-built trails, the Instinct BC offers a pretty ideal blend of maneuverability, playfulness, stability, and pedaling efficiency for all of the terrain I ride around the Gunnison-Crested Butte valley.

-[Editor’s Note: Rocky Mountain recently revealed what that new Enduro bike was — the 2021 Altitude.
+[Editor’s Note: Last year Rocky Mountain revealed what that new Enduro bike was — the 2021 Altitude.
 It essentially serves as the replacement for both the 2020 Instinct BC and the 2020 Altitude.
-We should be getting on the new Altitude and will post a First Look ASAP if / when that happens.]
+Reviewer David Golay has been spending a lot of time on it and you can check out his full review of the new Altitude here.]